ccs-ucb/290Q/assets/labs/L13-interacting-with-data/jspsych-data.md

 }
 ```

 What structure does the data object have?
 Check the console to see.

-If for example you wanted to access the last 2 trials instead of the last single trial, you can do that with the function `jsPsych.data.get().last(n)`, where `n` is the number of trials back you want to access (here `n=2`).
+If you wanted to access the last 2 trials instead of the last single trial for example, you can do that with the function `jsPsych.data.get().last(n)`, where `n` is the number of recent trials you want to access (here `n=2`).

-You could use this here by replacing the line
+You can try this out by replacing the line

 ```js
 var final_trial = jsPsych.data.getLastTrialData()